curl_mime_encoder - set encoder and content transfer encoding

 #include <curl/curl.h> CURLcode curl_mime_encoder(curl_mimepart *part, const char *encoding);

 curl_mime_encoder() requests a mime part's content to be encoded before being transmitted.

 part is the part's handle to assign an encoder. encoding is a pointer to a null-terminated encoding scheme.
 It may be set to NULL to disable an encoder previously attached to the part.
 The encoding scheme storage may safely be reused after this function returns.

-Setting a part's encoder twice is valid: only the value set by the last call is retained.
+Setting a part's encoder multiple times is valid: only the value set by the last call is retained.